The Duck House: Production history

-The Duck House is a farce political satire written by Mock the Weeks producer Dan Patterson and Have I Got News for You writer Colin Swash.
+The Duck House is a farce and political satire written by Mock the Weeks producer Dan Patterson and Have I Got News for You writer Colin Swash.
 Set during Gordon Brown's tenure as Prime Minister it is based on the events of the 2009 UK parliamentary expenses scandal.
 The show's title is in reference to one specific MP's expense claim - that of Sir Peter Viggers of £1,645 for a duck house at his constituency home.
-The production is directed by Terry Johnson featuring set and costume design by Lez Brotherston, sound by John Leonard and lighting by Mark Henderson.
+The production was directed by Terry Johnson featuring set and costume design by Lez Brotherston, sound by John Leonard and lighting by Mark Henderson.
 The show held a pre-West End tour starting in October 2013 at the Yvonne Arnaud Theatre in Guildford with further dates in Malvern, Nottingham and Cambridge before beginning previews at the Vaudeville Theatre, London on 27 November 2013, with an official opening night on 10 December, booking until 29 March 2014.
-The shows lead roles are played by Ben Miller, Debbie Chazen, James Musgrave and Simon Shepherd.
-Whilst speaking about the show Miller said 'They say that comedy equals tragedy plus time, and traumatic as the expense scandal was hopefully we can all now have a bloody good laugh about it.
-And if any MPs don't like it they can always claim for it on expenses.'
+The show's lead roles were played by Ben Miller, Debbie Chazen, James Musgrave and Simon Shepherd.
+Whilst speaking about the show Miller said "They say that comedy equals tragedy plus time, and traumatic as the expense scandal was hopefully we can all now have a bloody good laugh about it.
+And if any MPs don't like it they can always claim for it on expenses."
 Only one politician attended the shows opening night, former Labour home secretary Alan Johnson.
 A typical performance runs two hours and 15 minutes, including one interval of 15 mins.